 San Francisco Zen Center’s Work Practice Apprenticeship (WPA) Program is a two-year, entry-level Zen training program.
 As a Work Practice Apprentice, each student will be working and practicing full-time at City Center, wholeheartedly engaging with all aspects of the daily practice life in the temple, as well as the many other aspects of living, working, and practicing together in sangha.
 The goals of the program are three-fold:

-- To support Zen students to establish a solid foundation in Zen meditation, work-practice and the spirit of the Buddha’s teachings as passed down to us by Suzuki Roshi and his dharma heirs.
+- Support Zen students to establish a solid foundation in Zen meditation, work-practice, and the spirit of the Buddha’s teachings as passed down to us by Suzuki Roshi and his Dharma heirs.

-- To offer a low-cost way for sincere students to make a commitment to full-time, residential Zen practice.
+- Offer a low-cost way for sincere students to make a commitment to full-time, residential Zen practice.

-- To reward those who successfully complete the initial three- to six-month period with the opportunity to continue and deepen their practice at Zen Center.
+- Reward those who successfully complete the initial three- to six-month period with the opportunity to continue and deepen their practice at Zen Center.

 The initial three-month period of the WPA Program begins upon acceptance through application to the director and practice committee.
 All applicants must have completed a minimum of two consecutive weeks as a guest student at City Center prior to applying to the apprenticeship program.
-Upon successful completion of the three-month session, WPA participants receive a scholarship for one practice period that may be used at any one of the three Zen Center practice places, with some limitations (see below).
+Please visit our Guest Student Program webpage for more information.

 The work-practice program requires a commitment to the following practice activities: